bigardone/bigardone.github.com/source/blog/2018-01-06-phoenix-elm-landing-page-pt-3.html.markdown

         { model | subscribeForm = Editing { formFields | recaptchaToken = Just token } } ! []
 ```

-As mentioned before, Elm needs to subscribe to incoming ports, so let's go
+As mentioned before, **Elm** needs to subscribe to incoming ports, so let's go
-ahead and add the subscription to put all the pieces together:
+ahead and define the `subscriptions` function to put all the pieces together:

 ``` elm
 -- assets/elm/src/Main.elm